 Open Source

 In the realm of AI, open source refers to AI tools, models, and applications where the underlying code is freely available for anyone to access, tinker with, and distribute.
 This openness breeds collaboration and fosters a community effort around AI development.
-Here's how it breaks down:
+The opposite to this would be closed systems (models) that do not allow for fine-tuning.

 Faster Innovation: A wider range of developers and researchers can contribute to existing projects, accelerating the pace of improvement.